Our Leadership Team

 David is the key spokesperson for St Vincent’s facilities across NSW.
 He is regarded as a leading public affairs & communications specialist within the healthcare and biomedical research sectors and holds leadership roles in relation to communicating organisational cultural change as well as public health advocacy.

-David’s primary role over the past two decades has been in both internal and external stakeholder engagement - promoting key organisational strategic objectives while overseeing risk-mitigation strategies.
 Prior to working at St Vincent’s, David was the Manager of Public Affairs at The Alfred Hospital in Melbourne from 1998-2001.
-He also served on the Board of Management of WAYS Youth Services from 2011-2016, and as a Board Director of Emanuel School from 2018-2019.
-He is currently a Board Director of Stretch a Family.
+He also served on the Board of Management of WAYS Youth Services from 2011-2016, as a Board Director of Emanuel School from 2018-2019 and as a Board Director of Stretch a Family from 2021-2023.

 Katelyn1